danjiargoai/image-debayer-cuda/README.md

 # image-debayer-cuda
-CUDA implementation of image debayer
+CUDA implementation of image debayer using texture memory It utilizes opencv as well as cuda helper functions.
+Please update Makefile to point to right path.